rwhomeaudio/FreqRespGraph/README.md

 # FreqRespGraph

-FreqRespGraph is a simple tool to plot and compare frequency response measurment data from CSV files.
+FreqRespGraph is a simple tool to plot and compare frequency response measurement data from CSV files.
 It is written in [Python 3](https://www.python.org/) using [matplotlib](https://matplotlib.org/).

 # Installation
 1. Download and install Python 3.X on your system: [https://www.python.org/downloads/](https://www.python.org/downloads/)